Scientific racism: After 1945

 Psychologist Richard Lynn has published multiple papers and a book supporting theories of scientific racism.
 In IQ and the Wealth of Nations, Lynn claims that national GDP is determined largely by national average IQ.
 He draws this conclusion from the correlation between average IQ and GDP and argues low intelligence in African nations is the cause of their low levels of growth.
 Lynn's theory has been criticized for attributing causal relationship between correlated statistics.
-Lynn supports scientific racism more directly in his 2002 paper "Skin Color and Intelligence in African Americans", where he proposes "the level of intelligence in African Americans is significantly determined by the proportion of Caucasian genes."
+Lynn supports scientific racism more directly in his 2002 paper "Skin Color and Intelligence in African Americans", where he proposes "the level of intelligence in African Americans is significantly determined by the proportion of Caucasian genes".
 As with IQ and the Wealth of Nations, Lynn's methodology is flawed, and he purports a causal relationship from what is simply correlation.

-Other prominent modern proponents of scientific racism include Charles Murray and Richard Herrnstein (The Bell Curve); and Nicholas Wade (A Troublesome Inheritance).
-Wade's book faced strong backlash from the scientific community, with 142 geneticists and biologists signing a letter describing Wade's work as "misappropriation of research from our field to support arguments about differences among human societies."
+Nicholas Wade's book (A Troublesome Inheritance) faced strong backlash from the scientific community, with 142 geneticists and biologists signing a letter describing Wade's work as "misappropriation of research from our field to support arguments about differences among human societies".

 On June 17, 2020, Elsevier announced it was retracting an article that J. Philippe Rushton and Donald Templer had published in 2012 in the Elsevier journal Personality and Individual Differences.
 The article falsely claimed that there was scientific evidence that skin color was related to aggression and sexuality in humans.

+The Jena Declaration, published by the German Zoological Society, rejects the idea of human races and distances itself from the racial theories of 20th century scientists.
+It states that genetic variation between human populations is smaller than within them, demonstrating that the biological concept of "races" is invalid.
+The statement highlights that there are no specific genes or genetic markers that match with conventional racial categorizations.
+It also indicates that the idea of "races" is based on racism rather than any scientific factuality.

+In the United States, an executive order issued March 27, 2025, by the White House characterized an exhibit on African American art at the Smithsonian Institution as divisive, due in part to its presenting race as not being "a biological reality".
+Scholar Henry Louis Gates Jr., however, had commented a year earlier that although racial categories are indeed culturally constructed, the degree of genetic diversity of each individual on the planet actually unifies humanity in that "we are all mixed".